Gen Atem: Music

 In the early 1990s Gen Atem started composing, producing, and performing music to co-play in his art-performances.
 During this time, he began working on his first solo album "The Subway Monk" which he composed and produced with Stephan Wittwer.
 Due to legal issues, the album was not released until 2019.
 Gen Atem (vocals, vocoder) and Stephan Wittwer (guitar) played two concerts at Rote Fabrik Aktionshalle and at "The Sihlquai Club" in Zurich with Wittwer's band "Sludge 2/3000" and another concert at Moods Club with Wittwer's band "Das T.E.A.M." in 1995 and 1996.
 In 2012 and 2013, Gen Atem was the singer of the group "Die Grenzwelt" and had appearances at the "blank city calling" art festival, at the Club Exil and at the Club Zukunft in Zurich.
-His second studio solo album "Not Here" was released in 2014, the third solo album "Truth" in 2020, and "Lost Tracks" as well as the single "Double Fight: Four More Rounds" in 2022 on the label Suntirecords.
+His second studio solo album "Not Here" was released in 2014, the third solo album "Truth" in 2020, and "Lost Tracks" as well as the single "Double Fight: Four More Rounds" in 2022 on the label Sunticrecords.